 Ancient Wisdom: Inspiring Stories That Will Touch Your Soul

 Many universal truths and principles that stand at the core of humanity are hidden in short, enchanting, and wise stories.
+Just as a jeweler uncovers the hidden brilliance within a gemstone, these stories polish the wisdom of life and present it in a form we can admire and reflect upon.

 The Japanese Master And The Student Who Was A Thief